mneumann/non-dominated-sort-rs/README.md

-# non-dominated-sort-rs
+# Fast non-dominated sort

-A fast non-dominated sort algorithm to obtain the pareto fronts.
+A fast non-dominated sort algorithm for obtain the pareto fronts.
 Written in Rust.